evance-14/phase-1-project/README.md

 Write the code in the `src/index.js` file.
 The base URL for your API will be ([https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita]).

-When you click on search button to search for cocktails from the app  it will give you the cocktail name,cocktail ingredients including the cocktail measure of how to make the cocktail for the cocktail clients who want something good.
+When you click on search button to search for cocktails from the app  it will give you the cocktail name,cocktail ingredients including the cocktail measure  and instructions of how to make the cocktail for the cocktail clients who want something good.

 # Contact Information
-.Email: kiropevans097@gmail.com
+Email: kiropevans097@gmail.com